What a start to 2019, this is the official announcement of our motorcycle rental fleet here in beautiful Bend, Oregon in the U.S.!

 At the risk of seeming over-dramatic, all that has happened to me after those first few months in Bend has been a bit magical.
 As I came to know the area and the incredible amount of outdoor activity available in Central Oregon, I also noticed that it's "all right here," in that we don't have to spend hours in the car just to hike in the woods, to ride pristine mountain or dirt bike trails, or to ski Mount Bachelor.
 Much of this feast of outdoor life is all within walking, biking, or a 20-minute drive, which explains the vacation destination that Bend has become.
 That there is so much to do in this beautiful setting in the foothills of the Cascade Mountains, pulled heavily on my heart and mind as a true "calling" for me to settle down.
 My storage unit in Atlanta that held everything I owned for about 7 years was finally packed up, and I officially moved to Bend in early 2015.
 This is also to say that, if you booked a trip with RIDE Adventures before then, it was likely while I was living in a coffee shop, campground, or hotel somewhere in the world.
 (Pic: Mountain biking with Dad along the Deschutes River here in town in about 2015.)

 It wasn't just Bend and its people that drew me in, but the thought and realization of what Bend is surrounded by here in Central Oregon and the Pacific Northwest.
-As a Rider who'd done much of the best motorcycle riding in the world, I almost couldn't believe that so much more great riding, both pavement and dual sport, essentially cradles Bend from all sides.
-From the Alvord Desert to the east, and the Pacific Coast Highway to the west, north up into British Colombia and Alaska, and south into U.S. National Parks, California, Nevada, Arizona, and Mexico, Bend is literally surrounded by its own world of great riding and exploration opportunities.
+As a Rider who'd covered much of the best in the world already, I almost couldn't believe that so much more great riding, both pavement and dual sport, essentially cradles Bend from all sides.
+From the Alvord Desert and Steens Mountains to the east, and the Pacific Coast Highway to the west, north up into British Colombia and Alaska, and south into U.S. National Parks, California, Nevada, Arizona, and Mexico, Bend is literally surrounded by its own world of great riding and exploration opportunities.
 Especially when compared to some other regions I had seen in all my travels, I knew from very early on that "more people need to experience" this part of the world.

 That's quite a blog post from me, especially during peak season!
 Customers of RIDE Adventures are picking up and dropping off right now in Thailand, Patagonia, Colombia, and South Africa, and so we are quite busy.
 That, and I've got one month to go before heading down to guide our incredible "Patagonia, Tierra del Fuego & Ushuaia!" guided group tour.
 With 1 R1200GS, and 1 F800GS in a shared room still available (a couple cancelled today) want to join me?
 Thanks for reading, and please watch for more exciting news about all this soon.
 Cheers and best wishes to you all in 2019 and beyond.